LukyVj/menu-to-cross-icon/README.md

 The project Menu-to-cross-icon is a project made to show people different ways to create a "Menu icon" that switch into a "cross icon" ( ☰ -> ✖ ) .

-Some technics use vanilla javascript, some uses jQuery and some are powerd by CSS only!
+Some techniques use vanilla javascript, some uses jQuery and some are powerd by CSS only!

 ## Few secrets
 - No matter where you are on the page, clicking the code brackets icon, will vertically center the page into your browser.